Father to take legal action over Mikey Rainsford's murder

 Source: Home Office and Office for National Statistics

-Deputy Chief Constable Chris Green from Merseyside Police said the force was "committed to targeting serious and organised crime".
+Merseyside Police's Deputy Chief Constable Chris Green said the force was "committed to targeting serious and organised crime".

-He added: "A complaint was received from Mr Rainsford which was reviewed and investigated fully.
-A written response was also provided to Mr Rainsford.
+He said a complaint was received from Mr Rainsford "which was reviewed and investigated fully" and a "written response was also provided".

-"That is still being handled and a new report will be sent to Mr Rainsford when it is concluded."
+"That is still being handled and a new report will be sent to Mr Rainsford when it is concluded," he said.

 The IOPC said it had "carefully reviewed" the complaint handler's report and "as well as the evidence gathered as part of their investigation into six allegations, we upheld the review in relation to three of them".